vagrant-libvirt/vagrant-libvirt/README.md

 ## USB Controller Configuration

-The USB controller can be configured using `libvirt.usbctl`, with the following options:
+The USB controller can be configured using `libvirt.usb_controller`, with the following options:

 * `model` - The USB controller device model to emulate. (mandatory)
 * `ports` - The number of devices that can be connected to the controller.